evanx/redex/README.md

 - sample configuration for reliable pubsub and work queues

 We intend to implement processors to demonstrate:
-- a load balancer
+- HTTPS termination
+- API gateway with authentication and authorisation
-- an HTTP caching proxy
+- HTTP proxy
+- response caching
+- load balancer
+- auto scaler
-- a centralised logging server using TCP/IP sockets
+- centralised logging server using TCP/IP sockets
-- an outgoing email server using SMTP over TCP/IP sockets
+- outgoing email server using SMTP over TCP/IP sockets
-- a WebSocket server to push notications into the browser
+- WebSocket server to push notications into the browser
 - integration with ZeroMQ, RabbitMQ, Protocol Buffers
-- API gateway with authentication and authorisation

 # Rationale